 A couple of years ago, the Canadians dollar was on par with the U.S. dollar but now the exchange has devalued our dollars.
 What many people don’t realize is that the exchange rate you see on xe.com is never the rate you’ll pay.
 Bank, currency exchange offices and ATMs add their own markup to make a profit.
 In addition, most credit cards add a fee of 2.5% on top of their rates for even more profit.
 Despite these additional fees, there are ways to reduce your currency exchange fees.

 Although it’s not technically cash, using a credit card with no foreign exchange fees is the cheapest way to pay for things.
 Not every card waives the foreign transaction fee so if you don’t have one of the following cards, you’ll be charged an extra 2.5% whenever you make a purchase in a foreign currency.

-Home Trust Preferred Visa – This no fee card is pretty vanilla since it only gives you 1% cash-back, but for some people, that’s all they’re looking for.
+The Home Trust Preferred Visa is pretty vanilla no-fee card since it only gives you 1% cash-back, but for some people, that’s all they’re looking for.
 I use this card since I don’t like paying annual fees for credit cards and it has served me well so far.
-I’ve written a Home Trust Preferred Visa review, so check it out now if you’re interested.
+I’ve written a Home Trust Preferred Visa review, so take a look if you’re interested.